masoncfrancis/CS4350/Readme.md

-This repo contains code from my CS 4350 course
+This repo contains homework code from my CS 4350 course